 DBA in Marketing Programs

-To this end, a DBA program might highlight the skills needed both to lead and make advanced business decisions.
-At the same time, students might gain an in-depth knowledge of both theory and applied research.
+To this end, a DBA program might highlight the skills needed to lead and make advanced business decisions.
+At the same time, students might gain an in-depth knowledge of theory and applied research.

 - Organizational Leadership